-- 2.6.1 The Chief Executive and Chief Finance & Commercial Officer shall monitor and ensure compliance with good practice to counter fraud and bribery. - 2.6.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS). - 2.6.3 The LCFS shall report to the Trust's Chief Finance & Commercial Officer and provide a written report, at least annually, on counter fraud activity within the Trust. - 2.6.4 The LCFS shall attend the Audit Committee at least once per annum or when incidents arise that require his or her attendance.
+- 2.6.1 The Chief Executive and Chief Finance & Commercial Officer shall monitor and ensure compliance with good practice to counter fraud and bribery. - 2.6.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS). - The LCFS shall report to the Trust's Chief Finance & Commercial Officer and provide a written report, at least annually, on counter fraud activity within the Trust. - The LCFS shall attend the Audit Committee at least once per annum or when incidents arise that require their attendance.